Civil Safety has User Choice contracts with the Queensland Government.

 The rate of student contribution fees is reviewed annually and any increase is often implemented from 1 January each year.
 Consequently, the Supplier must ensure the student contribution fee is calculated against the correct fee rate as at the commencement of training for each respective unit of competency.

-The current rate for the 2019 calendar year is $1.60 per nominal hour (per unit).
+The current rate for this calendar year is $1.60 per nominal hour (per unit).

 Concession rate is available for those who hold a concession card, or identify as Indigenous or Torres Straight Islander